 During the second quarter of 2006, our Chief Executive, a Vice President of ours, and we were named as co-defendants in Parniani v.
 Cardinal Health, Inc. et al., Case No. 0:06-cv-02514-PJS-JJG in the U.S. District Court in the District of Minnesota for unspecified damages based on workers' compensation and related claims.
-A former employee of a third-party service provider to us filed the complaint.
-The service provider, which is also named as a co-defendant, has agreed to assume control of our defense at its cost pursuant to a contract between it and us.
-The service provider is seeking dismissal of the lawsuit against us, our Chief Executive, and our Vice President, among other co-defendants.
+On July 27, 2007, the federal district court dismissed the case against us and our officers.
+The plaintiff has the right to appeal the ruling.
+The plaintiff is a former employee of a third-party service provider to us.
+The service provider, which was also named as a co-defendant, agreed to assume control of our defense at its cost pursuant to a contract between it and us.
 Based upon the information available to us to date, we believe that all asserted claims against us and the individual defendants are without merit.
-However, if any of the claims are deemed meritorious by judicial determination, we expect to be indemnified by the service provider so that resolution of this matter is not expected to have a material adverse effect on our future financial results or financial condition.
+However, if the plaintiff appeals the ruling and any of the claims are deemed meritorious on appeal, we expect to be indemnified by the service provider so that resolution of this matter is not expected to have a material adverse effect on our future financial results or financial condition.